St. Petersburg Shared Services Organization (SSO)

 By entering data into this form, you are NOT subscribing to any mailing lists.
 Any information submitted that is not related to technical assistance for the application will not receive a response.
 Furthermore, any information submitted through this form may be subject to public record.

-Who selects the Lead Nonprofit?
+Who selects the SSO provider?